iqra63/Exploring_the_Microbial_COSMOS_III_2026_MAGstoPathogenGenomics/README.md

 ---

-## Step 9 — KBase: Phylogenetic Classification
+## Step 9 — KBase: MAGs Phylogenetic Classification

 As an alternative (or complement) to running GTDB-Tk locally, you can run the same classification inside [KBase](https://www.kbase.us/) — a free, browser-based platform that also gives you a proper phylogenetic tree placement for your MAGs, not just a summary table.